-Section 673(2) of the Omnibus Budget Reconciliation Act (OBRA) of 1981 (42 U.S.C.
-9902(2)) requires the Secretary of the Department of Health and Human Services to update the powerty guidelines at least annually, adjusting them on the basis of the Consumer Price Index for All Urban Consumers (CPI-U).
-The powerty guidelines are used as an eligibility criterion by Medicaid and a number of other Federal programs.
-The powerty guidelines issued here are a simplified version of the powerty thresholds that the Census Rureau uses to prepare its estimates of the number of individuals and families in poverty.
+Section 673(2) of the Community Services Block Grant (42 U.S.C.
+9902(2)) requires the Secretary of the Department of Health and Human Services to update the poverty guidelines at least annually, adjusting them on the basis of the Consumer Price Index for All Urban Consumers (CPI-U).
+The poverty guidelines are used by Medicaid and a number of other Federal programs as a criterion for some or all eligibility determinations.
+The poverty guidelines issued here are a simplified version of the poverty thresholds that the Census Bureau uses to prepare its estimates of the number of individuals and families in poverty.

-As required by law, this update is accomplished by increasing the latest published Census Bureau poverty thresholds by the relevant percentage change in the Consumer Price Index for All Urban Consumers (CPI-U).
-The guidelines in this 2024 notice reflect the 4.1 percent price increase between calendar years 2022 and 2023.
-After this inflation adjustment, the guidelines are rounded and adjusted to standardize the differences between family sizes.
-In rare circumstances, the rounding and standardizing adjustments in the formula result in small decreases in the poverty guidelines for some household sizes even when the inflation factor is not negative.
-In cases where the year-toyear change in inflation is not negative and the rounding and standardizing adjustments in the formula result in reductions to the guidelines from the previous year for some household sizes. the guidelines for the affected household sizes are fixed at the prior year's guidelines.
-As in prior years, these 2024 guidelines are roughly equal to the poverty thresholds for calendar year 2023 which the Census Bureau expects to publish in final form in September 2024.
+As required by law, this update is accomplished by increasing the latest published Census Bureau poverty thresholds by the applicable percentage change in the Consumer Price Index for All Urban Consumers (CPI-U).
+The guidelines in this 2025 notice reflect the 2.9 percent price increase between calendar years 2023 and 2024.
+After updating for inflation, the guidelines are rounded and standardized to establish the same interval between each family size.
+In rare circumstances, rounding and standardizing in the formula result in small decreases in the poverty guidelines for some household sizes even when the inflation factor is not negative.
+In cases where the year-to-year change in inflation is not negative and rounding and standardizing in the formula result in reductions to the guidelines from the previous year for some household sizes, the guidelines for the affected household sizes are fixed at the prior year's guidelines.
+As in prior years, these 2025 guidelines are roughly equal to the poverty thresholds for calendar year 2024, which the Census Bureau expects to publish in final form in September 2025 are not derived from the Census Bureau's Supplemental Poverty Measure (SPM).

-The poverty guidelines continue to be derived from the Census Bureau's current official poverty thresholds; they are not derived from the Census Bureau's Supplemental Poverty Measure (SPM).
+The poverty guidelines continue to be derived from the Census Bureau's current official poverty thresholds; they